Table of Contents

 Bad medications aren't the only concern, either.
 Disreputable online pharmacies may also carry out cyberattacks on customers by stealing credit card information, spreading computer viruses or illegally gathering data.

 When it comes to prescription medications from online pharmacies, you are your own best advocate.
-With the right knowledge, you can ensure that you are purchasing medication from a legitimate and trustworthy online pharmacy.
+With the right knowledge, you can ensure that you are purchasing medication from a trustworthy online pharmacy.

 For both pharmacy referral services and individual online pharmacies, only do business with those that: